-Big Brothers Big Sisters of Franklin County is dedicated to helping children reach their highest potential through professionally supported one-to-one mentoring relationships with volunteers.
+Our mission is to provide children facing adversity with strong and enduring, professionally supported 1-to-1 relationships that change their lives for the better, forever.
+Big Brothers Big Sisters of Franklin County is dedicated to helping children reach their highest potential through professionally supported one-to-one mentoring relationships with volunteers

-The vision of Big Brothers Big Sisters of Franklin County is to provide successful mentoring relationships for all children who need and want them, contributing to brighter futures, better schools and stronger communities for all.
+Big Brothers Big Sisters of Franklin County's wish is to provide successful mentoring relationships for all children who need and want them, contributing to brighter futures, better schools and stronger communities for all.

 Big Brothers Big Sisters is the nation’s largest donor and volunteer supported mentoring network.
 Partnering with parents/guardians, schools, corporations and others in the community, Big Brothers Big Sisters carefully pairs children (“Littles”) with screened volunteer mentors (“Bigs”) and supports these one-to-one mentoring matches in building safe, enduring relationships.
 Big Brothers Big Sisters Youth Outcomes Summary, released in 2012, demonstrates positive outcomes linked to high school graduation, avoidance of juvenile delinquency and college or job readiness.
 Big Brothers Big Sisters provides children facing adversity, often those of single-parent or low-income households or families where a parent is incarcerated or serving in the military, with strong and enduring, professionally supported one-to-one mentoring relationships that change their lives for the better, forever.
 Big Brothers Big Sisters programs have concluded that mentored children were less likely to use drugs and alcohol and skip school.